cozy/cozy-docs/src/documents/hack/cookbooks/localization.html.md

 If you want to test everything is working, go to http://localhost:9104/#account and change the language.

 ## Summary for translator contributors
-If you are not a developer, but still want to help the community by adding tanslation, here what should know/do.
+If you are not a developer, but still want to help the community by adding translation, here what should know/do.
 Let's say you want to add the German language to an application.

 * get the application you want to translate on [Github](https://github.com/cozy/)
 * the only technical requirement is git.
 If you don't know it and still want to help, we'll find another way (contact[at]cozycloud.cc).